ibanez-comvex/digima-design-system/docs/components/date-time-pickers.md

 ### Date Range Selector

 Date range pickers allow a range of days to be selected.
+Additionaly a list of predefined date ranges can be added to the left of a range picker to allow easy access to commonly used options.

 {% include images.html caption="Default State" name="type-date-range-custom-default" invisionID="386491315" %}